मधुर्य-कादम्बिनी

 "O best of the Bhṛgus (bhṛgu-vara)! if anyone chants Lord Kṛṣṇa's name even once unreservedly (sakṛd api parigītaṁ), whether in a derisive mood or with proper faith (śraddhayā helayā vā), the holy name will certainly award him liberation (nara-mātraṁ tārayet kṛṣṇa-nāma)."

+Thus whether the name is chanted purely or impurely it will deliver the fallen soul.
 The same cannot be said of karma yoga, where impurity is a great obstacle to progress.

 mantro hīnaḥ svarato varṇato